exonum/exonum-doc/src/roadmap.md

 ### More Runtimes and Programming Languages

 Exonum 1.0 allows to write services in Rust and Java.
 We plan to widen language support in the future.
-Two low-haning fruits in this regard
+Two low-hanging fruits in this regard
 are:

 - Supporting other JVM languages (e.g., Scala, Kotlin)
-- Supporting WASM (and thus, any language compiling to WASM) via the existing Rust toolset
+- Supporting WASM (and thus, any language compiling to WASM) via the existing Rust tools

 ### Save Points and Old Blocks Clean-up